 The mons pubis is a pad of fatty tissue that covers the pubic bone.
 It’s sometimes referred to as the mons or the mons veneris.
 While everyone has a mons pubis, it’s often more prominent in people with a vulva.

 Read on to learn more about the anatomy of the mons pubis, as well as the possible causes of pain or bumps in the area.

 The mons pubis is located over the pubic bone and the pubic symphysis joint.
 The pubic bone is one of the three parts of the hip bone.
 It’s also the frontmost facing portion of the hip bone.
 The pubic symphysis joint is where the pubic bones of the left and right hips join together.

 The mons pubis is made up of fatty tissue.
 It’s shaped like an upside-down triangle, extending from the top of the public hairline to the genitals.
-It extends from the top of the pubic hairline to the clitoris.
+It extends from the top of the pubic hairline to the top of the sex organs.

 Symphysis pubis dysfunction

 Symphysis pubis dysfunction (SPD) occurs when the symphysis joint of the pelvis becomes too relaxed, leading to pain in the pelvic girdle.
 It’s usually related to pregnancy or giving birth.

 Widening of the symphysis joint is a normal part of the body’s preparations for vaginal birth.
 It usually doesn’t cause any lasting issues with the joint.
 However, when temporary changes to the joint cause pain, it can make daily life more difficult during pregnancy.

 The main symptom of SPD is pain.
 It can be felt as a shooting, burning, or grinding sensation.
 This pain might be felt: